 Pursuing a Lemon Law claim can be a complex process, but it generally involves the following steps:

-- Notify the Manufacturer: Contact the vehicle’s manufacturer or dealership and inform them of the issues.
-They may attempt to repair the vehicle under warranty.
+- Notify the Manufacturer: Contact the vehicle’s manufacturer or dealership and report the issues.
+They may attempt to repair the car under warranty.

 - Consult an Attorney: If the problems persist after multiple repair attempts or if you believe your vehicle qualifies as a lemon, consult with a Lemon Law attorney.
 They can provide guidance on how to proceed.